 Depending on whether an execution environment is made available for global use or tied to an organization, you must have the appropriate level of administrator privileges in order to use an execution environment in a job.
 Execution environments tied to an organization require Organization administrators to be able to run jobs with those execution environments.

-Click Execution Environments from the left navigation bar.
+Click Execution Environments from the left navigation bar of the controller user interface.

 Add an execution environment by selecting the Add button.